ucsb/campus-cloud-docs/docs/gcp/first-steps.md

 ---

-## Step 4 — Configure Networking
+## Step 4 — Networking

+GCP Campus Cloud does not currently have a centrally-managed Shared VPC or campus connectivity (VPN/Interconnect) in place.
+Org policy blocks you from creating VPCs yourself — only the Cloud Team's automation account can create network resources.

-If your project needs VPC connectivity:
+If your project requires network connectivity:

-1. Check **VPC Network** in the console — a default VPC may have been pre-created by the Cloud Team.
-2. If no VPC exists, you will need to create one (custom mode — auto mode is blocked by org policy).
-See [Networking](/docs/gcp/networking) for details.
-3. If you need to reach UCSB campus resources, open a ServiceNow ticket to request VPN or interconnect routing.
+* **Internet egress via Cloud NAT** — open a ServiceNow ticket and the Cloud Team will provision it for your project.
+* **Access to UCSB campus resources** — not currently available for GCP.
+  Contact the Cloud Team to discuss options.
+* **No VPN to campus is available at this time.**

+If your workload does not need private networking, you can proceed without a VPC.
+Services like Cloud Storage, BigQuery, Pub/Sub, and Cloud Functions work without one.

 ---